macder/wfv-validation/tests/README.md

 Starts SSH tunnel to a remote DB host.
 If your DB is local, you don't need this.

 **2. Start wp-tests Instance**<br>
-Creates and starts the wp-test instance.
+Creates and starts the wp-tests instance.

 **3.Run Tests**
 ```sh